drchiodo/hassio_youtube_sensor/README.md

 - Use sites like `commentpicker.com/youtube-channel-id.php`
 - Enter the channel URL to get the ID

-### 2. Home Assistant Configuration
+### 📝 Legacy YAML Configuration (Still Supported)

-Add the configuration to your `configuration.yaml` file:
+If you prefer YAML configuration, add this to your `configuration.yaml` file:

 ```yaml
 sensor: